berdakh/ERDS-Pytorch/README.md

 # ERDS-Pytorch
-A CNN model selection on EEG motor-imagery data-sets via Pytorch
+A CNN model selection for decoding EEG motor-imagery patterns via PyTorch

-This repo was created to help our students to get started with EEG + Deep learning research.
+This repo was created to help students to get started with EEG + Deep learning research.

 pls, check the youtube video: https://youtu.be/Y2WbcuhZ0CA